Timothy Olyphant as Raylan Givens, old school Deputy U.S. Marshal

 - Slim black ribbed silk necktie

-- Dark brown tooled leather belt with squared steel single-claw buckle
+- Dark brown tooled leather belt with squared steel single-prong buckle

-- Tan full grain leather Bianchi Model 59 Special Agent® paddle holster for a full-size Glock pistol
+- Tan full grain leather Bianchi Model 59 Special Agent® belt holster for a full-size Glock pistol

 - Baron Hats “The RG” sahara tan 200XXX beaver cattleman’s hat with a thin tooled leather band

-- Charcoal lightweight herringbone wool single-breasted 4-button Hugo Boss knee-length topcoat with edge-stitched shirt-style collar, slanted handwarmer pockets, plain cuffs, and single rear vent
+- Charcoal lightweight herringbone wool single-breasted 4-button knee-length topcoat with edge-stitched Prussian collar, side pockets, plain cuffs, and single rear vent

 - TAG Heuer Series 6000 Chronometer wristwatch with brushed steel case, white dial, and brown alligator strap